MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_01_organization_setup.md

     ![](./Images/Lab01/L01_image035.png)

+In this task, Reed sets up a unit conversion factor in Microsoft Sustainability Manager.
+While reviewing the inventory management plan, Alex identifies a missing unit of distance needed to calculate emissions for the fleet of electric vehicles.
+They ask Reed to add a new unit to the Length/Distance unit group.

+Unit Groups are used to group units together and define a base unit used to convert between unit types.
+For example, the Length/Distance unit group contains units of length and distance, with a base unit of meter (m).
+The units within the Length/Distance unit group have conversions between the unit type and meter, such as miles convert to 1,609.344 meters.
+You can explore this functionality in deeper detail on Microsoft Docs, please visit **Set up unit groups** at +++https://docs.microsoft.com/en-us/industry/sustainability/setup-unit-groups+++.

+Great job, by completing these steps you have helped Reed add the missing unit for the fleet for elctric vehicles to the Length/Distance unit group to Microsoft Sustainability Manager.

-**Congratulations!** By completing these steps, you have completed the organizational and reference data setup.
-Organization and reference data is the foundation of the Microsoft Cloud for Sustainability and Microsoft Sustainability Manager.
+**Congratulations!** You have assisted Alex (Emissions Analyst) and Reed (IT Admin) of Wide World Importers to set up their organizational structure, add the contractual instrument types, and add a new unit to the Length/Distance unit group.
+This forms the foundation for the rest of the work they will do with the Microsoft Cloud for Sustainability and Microsoft Sustainability Manager.
 These data points are used throughout the tools, so it is important to spend the time to ensure that your organization and reference data is set up correctly.